-All hot sauces contain hot peppers and are often combined with other acidic ingredients such as vinegar and garlic (read Easy Hot Sauce Recipe for more on the ingredients of hot sauce).
+All hot sauces contain hot peppers and are often combined with other acidic ingredients such as vinegar and garlic (read Easy Hot Sauce Recipe for more on the ingredients in a hot sauce).
 The vinegar or presence of other acids will protect against oxidation, help with preservation and keep bacterial growth from happening.
 Sometimes it’s the acid containing ingredients that give hot sauce its signature tang, bite or zip.

 PH (Potential Hydrogen) does not have flavoring but there can be a “taste” to some acids typically found in tomatoes.
 PH testing will measure the levels of these acids in your hot sauce to determine if your sauce is acidic or alkaline.
 (Read The Shocking Truth of Alkaline Hot Sauce if you are making a sauce with a high alkaline level) Similar testing is commonly done in water and soils as well to determine the acid / alkaline levels for a variety of reasons.